flatironinstitute/jax-finufft/README.md

 For building, you should only need a recent version of Python (>3.6) and [FFTW](https://www.fftw.org/).
-GPU-enabled builds also require a working CUDA compiler (i.e. the CUDA Toolkit), CUDA >= 11.8, and a compatible cuDNN. (older versions of CUDA may work but are untested).
+GPU-enabled builds also require a working CUDA compiler (i.e. the CUDA Toolkit), CUDA >= 11.8, and a compatible cuDNN (older versions of CUDA may work but are untested).
 At runtime, you'll need `numpy`, `scipy`, and `jax`.

 First, clone the repo and `cd` into the repo root (don't forget the `--recursive` flag because FINUFFT is included as a submodule):